Smarterly/symfony-health-bundle/README.md

 ## Recommended Packages and Extensions

-Several libraries and packages are included in the `suggest` section of the The bundle utilises the `Set` class of [PHP Data Structures][data-structures].
+Several libraries and packages are included in the `suggest` section of the `composer.jspn`.
+The bundle utilises the `Set` class of [PHP Data Structures][data-structures].
 However, the [DS polyfill][php-ds-polyfill] is used to ensure that the bundle can run on a stack without the extension.

 ## Structure